 Join our monthly coaching seminars in St Albans.
-Sessions are fun and informative.
-Whether you are looking to qualify as a coach, further your qualifications, or simply develop your knowledge and connect with like-minded coaches, support is offered at all stages.
-We have added additional morning CPD sessions with Prof. Phil Carson (usually based in Scotland).
-See below.
+Whether you are looking to qualify as a coach, further your qualifications, or develop your knowledge and connect with like-minded coaches, our sessions our experience coach educators can cater for all levels and abilities.

 Sunday mornings 11-1pm with Prof. Phil Carson